top of page

 Postcards also make a great home practice activity over the summer.
 In an ASHA article, Kim Swon Lewis shares ideas on how to use postcards to help students work on their goals over the break.
 I love her idea of having students ease into therapy for the school year by bringing the postcards back in the fall and using them to tell about their summer plans.

-If you are loving the idea of using postcards in your sessions but you work with younger students, check out this adorable idea from Sara Wu.
+If you're loving the idea of using postcards in your sessions, but you work with younger students, check out this adorable idea from Sara Wu.
 You and your students can fill out the postcards with what they have been working on in speech therapy.
 Then send the postcards home to share the information with parents.

 As SLPs, we face many challenges in finding functional and engaging ways to treat language with our students.
 Thinking outside the box with an activity like writing a postcard will give you a totally new way to target language, and even (virtually) explore new parts of the world.